RodZill4/material-maker/material_maker/doc/node_simple_polycurve.rst

 Inputs
 ++++++

-The PolyCurve node accepts an optional image that is mapped along the curve, and an optional profile that can be generated using a Tonality node.
+The Poly Curve node accepts an optional image that is mapped along the curve, and an optional profile that can be generated using a Tonality node.

 Outputs
 +++++++

-The PolyCurve node generates an RGBA image showing the curve.
+The Poly Curve node generates an RGBA image showing the curve.

 Parameters
 ++++++++++

-The **PolyCurve** node has the following parameters:
+The **Poly Curve** node has the following parameters:

 * the control points that define the polycurve
 * the *width* of the curve to be drawn